 A person with a specific phobia has intense fear about a particular situation or thing, and will go to an extreme extent to avoid them.

 It is a type of anxiety involving the fear of being judged and evaluated negatively by other people, leading to feelings of inadequacy, inferiority, self-consciousness, embarrassment, humiliation, and depression.
-Learn more about social anxiety.
+Learn more about Social Anxiety Treatment.

 Panic attacks are sudden periods of intense fear or heightened anxiety with associated physiological symptoms.
 People can feel they are dying or having a heart attack.
 Repeated panic attacks are considered to be attributed to Panic Attach Disorder.
-Read more about panic attacks and panic disorder.
+Read more about Panic Attack Treatment.

 Is it time to consult a psychologist?